I received the following email about my Love/Hate Boss post:

 I am seeing this with my group and better understand, now, why communicating strategy over and over in as many ways and forms as possible is so important.
 If the boss is bad at communicating strategy, it doesn’t matter if the boss trained with Machiavelli or Leo Buscaglia.
 You should write a follow-up blog about how even a love-cat boss can be a poor leader if the strategy isn’t articulated and understood.

 I agree 100%.
-We should be managing by objective, not managing by KPIs.
+We should be managing by objectives, not by KPIs.
 Objectives tell us the strategy; KPIs only tell us the score.

-Instead of an output measure tracking activities, the manager would have been better served with outcome measures tracking impact.
-My recommendations would be a balance of breadth and depth with two KPIs for each individual:
+Instead of an output measure which tracked activities, the manager would have been better served with an outcome measure focused on impact.
+My recommendations would be two KPIs to balance breadth (quantity) and depth (quality):

 - Number of that individual’s best practices downloaded by more than N people outside the group (breadth)